M. L. Tigue Moore Field at Tony Robichaux Park: History

+In August 2026, the University of Louisiana Board of Supervisors approved the university's proposal to rename the facility M.L.
+'Tigue' Moore Field at Tony Robichaux Park after the Cajuns' winningest head coach in program history, who passed away in 2019.
+The university also proposed to name the stadium club Russo Stadium Club, which was approved alongside the stadium rename.

 Renovations

 In 2010, the field was converted from a natural surface to a full ProGrass Synthetic Turf System.
 Following the 2013 regular season, the scoreboard was replaced with a Daktronics HD video board and LED display.

 Following the 2016 season, the grandstand area was demolished, and an entirely new structure was built in its place.
 Along with full integration with the existing bleachers, new and expanded restrooms and concession areas were built.
 Also, new terrace areas were added along the first and third baselines, as well as a new club room added in the third-floor level of the grandstand, while 10 new luxury suites were added to the fourth floor.
 Expanded overhangs over both the grandstand and bleacher areas were built and capacity was increased to 6,033.
 The projected cost was over $16 million With the renovations, the facility was renamed to the current M. L. Tigue Moore Field at Russo Park, denoting the financial contributions by the Russo family for the renovations.